Tsunami014/Blaze-Sudio/docs/utils/graphics/GO.md

 ## TO USE

-`import graphics.options as GO` or `from graphics import options as GO`
+`import BlazeSudio.graphics.options as GO` or `from graphics import options as GO`

 You could just go `from graphics import options` but GO (Standing for Graphics Options) is cooler and I use it everywhere and if you use it so much you may as well make it some 2-character thing for ease of typing